- THE COCKTAIL CRITERIA

 TERMS AND CONDITIONS

 By participating in the Competition, competitors expressly acknowledge that they are aware of, and they unconditionally agree to, (i) the Terms and Conditions (ii) and the broader Program Requirements of which they are part, (iii) all applicable laws and regulations; and (iv) the fact that the decisions of the Local and, respectively, Global Bacardi Promoter decisions, will be final and binding upon them, and they waive any appeal or other remedy.
+The Competition is not intended for consumers.
+Nevertheless, should a candidate participant or a participant be considered for any reason a consumer by mandatory laws or regulations, then nothing in the Terms and Conditions and in the resulting agreement is intended to avoid the application of such mandatory laws or regulations.

 A panel of judges chosen by the Local Bacardi Promoter will review the entries and select the numbers of competitors that are considered to have the cocktails with most potential to become classic cocktails and who will progress to the next stage of the Competition.
 Competitors should expect to hear whether they have progressed to the following round via email at the address provided within some weeks of the Closing Date.
 The judges’ decision is final, absolute and completely discretional, after which there is no appeal on the part of any competitor or third party.
 Competitors admitted to the next stage of the Competition will be informed about the dates of the local semi-final, via email, at an opportune time.

-LOCAL SEMI-FINAL/CITY FINALS
+LOCAL PRELIMINARY FINALS

 NATIONAL WINNER’S PRIZE